uunniiblog/playtimetracker/readme.md

 <img src="https://i.imgur.com/W3ixYMF.png" alt="Alt text" width="70%"/>

-This tool tracks game window focus time and displays playtime statistics using a lightweight server and a playtime logger script.
+This tool tracks game window focus time for more accurate playing time stats.

 This should work in any environment where kdotool does.